 Introduction to Malygos Druid

 Malygos decks in general try to take advantage of his +5 Spell Damage to destroy their opponents in one explosive turn.
 Druid has been a popular class for the archetype historically due to their excellent ramp and draw tools, but also because of the 0-mana damaging spell Moonfire.
 All these strengths have been enhanced over time, but in the past year Druid has received something new: a vast bounty of survival tools (various armor-gain and Spreading Plague).
 With all the draw and armor-gain Druid now has (often on the same card) playing a slow combo style of deck in this class has never been easier.
-Malygos Druid also gained Twig of the World Tree last year, allowing it to play both copies of Swipe the turn Malygos comes into play.
+Malygos Druid also gained Twig of the World Tree last year, as well as Dreampetal Florist in the latest expansion, allowing it to play both copies of Swipe the turn Malygos comes into play.

 Boomsday Project Malygos Druid Deck List